-Every GROW coaching conversation starts by clarifying your goal.
+Every GROW coaching conversation starts by clarifying an employee’s goal.

 TIP: Remember to make a goal SMART, or specific, measurable, attainable, and timely.
 The more specific the goal, the more likely the GROW coaching model will lead to a successful outcome.

-Next, have an open conversation about the reality of the situation.
+Next, managers need to direct the conversation to touch on the reality of the situation.